Azure/azure-powershell/src/ResourceManager/DataFactories/Commands.DataFactoryV2/help/Start-AzureRmDataFactoryV2IntegrationRuntime.md

 ```

 ## DESCRIPTION
-The Start-AzureRmDataFactoryV2IntegrationRuntime cmdlet starts a managed dedicated integration runtime.
-The resource will be provisioned and the state will be 'Started' after the operation.
+The **Start-AzureRmDataFactoryV2IntegrationRuntime** cmdlet starts a managed dedicated integration runtime.
+The resource is provisioned and after the operation the state is 'Started'.

 ## EXAMPLES